anyarlene/stock-market/analytics/docs/airflow_setup.md

 4. **Access the UI.**
    - Open <http://localhost:8080>.
-   - Log in with `admin / admin`.
-(Change the password after the first login.)
+   - Log in with the default credentials.

 ## Daily DAG